Disclose.tv: COVID-19 misinformation

+Disclose.tv promotes anti-vaccine and anti-lockdown narratives, and misrepresents developments related to COVID-19.
 A study published in March 2021 in the Online Social Networks and Media journal identified Disclose.tv as a purveyor of disinformation during the COVID-19 pandemic.

-Logically noted that the website "consistently pushes anti-vaccine and anti-lockdown narratives", with many of its social media posts being focused on the "negative aspects of government responses to the COVID-19 pandemic" as well as negative effects from the COVID-19 vaccine, which are "usually presented in a misleading manner".
-Logically said that the website's own reporting "misrepresents developments related to COVID-19", citing an October 2021 article titled "German court declares Corona curfew unconstitutional", which referred to a March 2020 curfew in Bavaria that was retroactively ruled unconstitutional by the State Court.
+In March 2021, Disclose.tv misrepresented a report on vaccine passports published by The Washington Post to falsely claim that the Biden administration would both mandate the use of a passport and maintain the system that runs it.

-In July 2021, Disclose.tv published a tweet claiming that 60% of people being admitted to hospitals in the United Kingdom had received two doses of the COVID-19 vaccine.
+In July 2021, Disclose.tv tweeted that 60% of people being admitted to hospitals in the United Kingdom had received two doses of the COVID-19 vaccine.
 The claim was based on an incorrect statistic given by Patrick Vallance, the Chief Scientific Advisor for the UK; Vallance issued a statement on Twitter with the correct statistic, which was that 60% of people being hospitalized were unvaccinated.
 Disclose.tv subsequently deleted its tweet.

+In October 2021, Disclose.tv published an article titled "German court declares Corona curfew unconstitutional", which referred to a March 2020 curfew in Bavaria that was retroactively ruled unconstitutional by the State Court.

 In February 2022, Disclose.tv shared on Twitter a Reuters article with the incorrect headline "Japan's Kowa says that ivermectin effective against Omicron in phase III trial".
 The tweet was reshared by podcaster Joe Rogan.
 Reuters subsequently corrected its headline and article to note that the research conducted by Kowa was non-clinical research; the correction was shared by Disclose.tv, which still falsely stated that ivermectin was "effective against Omicron in phase III trial".

+In March 2024, Disclose.tv republished an op-ed by Paul Marik and Pierre Kory in The Hill claiming that long COVID was caused by COVID-19 vaccination instead of COVID-19 infection.
+The fact-checking website Health Feedback found that the op-ed relied on anecdotes that did not provide evidence to support the claim.

 Operation

 Disclose.tv is owned by Futurebytes GmbH & Co.
 KG, which describes itself as a "private equity company" and is based in Passau.
-The company is owned by Uwe Braun, a Cologne-based entrepreneur.
-Braun has not publicly acknowledged his connection to the website.
+Futurebytes is registered with the District Court of Passau and its described purpose is e-commerce, marketing and advertising.
+Futurebytes is owned by Uwe Braun, a Cologne-based entrepreneur who has made money in Internet hosting businesses, with his company Host Europe being sold to GoDaddy for €1.69 billion ($1.82 billion) in 2016.
+Braun has not publicly acknowledged his connection to Disclose.tv.
+In the website's imprint, Braun is named as the legally responsible person.

-In January 2022, Logically reported that all of the website's articles were attributed to only four writers, none of whom had links to personal websites, social media or bios, and their profile pictures were fakes generated by artificial intelligence.
+In January 2022, Logically reported that all of the website's articles were attributed to only four writers, none of whom had links to personal websites, social media or biographies, and their profile pictures were fakes generated by generative artificial intelligence (GenAI).
 The writers' articles also appeared to have been written by a native German speaker.